-Status Message Status Code Туре Description Temp. limiter active OT Low Priority Alarm If the sensor detects that the sensor temperature exceeds predefined limits (relative limit (r1): 'Sensor Temperature' + 0.35 °C (VS-A/P/N, OV-A/P/N); absolute limit (a1): 44.9 °C (VS-A/P/N, OV-A/P/N), the sensor immediately switches off its power-consuming parts and triggers the message 'Temp. limiter active' with a delay of 10 seconds and the 'Temperature lcon' (4.3.2) is highlighted red.
+Status Message Status Code Туре Description Temp. limiter active OT Low Priority Alarm If the sensor detects that the sensor temperature exceeds predefined limits (relative limit (r1): 'Sensor Temperature' + 0.35 °C (VS-A/P/N, OV-A/P/N); absolute limit (a1) : 44.9 °C (VS-A/P/N, OV-A/P/N), the sensor immediately switches off its power-consuming parts and triggers the message 'Temp. limiter active' with a delay of 10 seconds and the 'Temperature lcon' (4.3.2) is highlighted red.
 The sensor resumes normal operation if the sensor temperature remains within the predefined limits.
 If despite of this safety precaution the sensor temperature continues to increase and exceeds a second set of predefined limits (relative limit (r2): 'Sensor Temperature' + 0.6 °C; absolute limit (a2) : 45.0 °C), the SDM switches off the sensor after 5 seconds and restarts the sensor after another 15 seconds.
-Note : This message only appears when SpO2/PR are enabled (compare with HT status code).
+Note : This message only appears when SpO 2 /PR are enabled (compare with HT status code).
 Note : The sensor temperature is supervised and controlled primarily by the sensor and - for redundancy - by the SDM.
 Note : Failure to cover the sensor site with a heat shield if operated under an external heat source (e.g. a radiant warmer) may cause the sensor temperature to exceed the above- mentioned predefined limits, thereby triggering the alarm & safety functions.
 Too high ambient temperature at the sensor site (e.g. in an incubator) may also cause the display of this message.
 The difference between the 'Sensor Temperature' and the ambient temperature at the sensor site must be at least 4 °C for V-Sign [TM] Sensors 2 and OxiVenT [TM] Sensors.
-Note : Also refer to Status Messages 'Sensor problem 38', 'Sensor problem 42', 'Sensor fault 39', 'Sensor fault 43' (4.3.6). (no message) HT Information If the sensor detects that the sensor temperature exceeds a predefined limit (relative limit (r1): 'Sensor Temperature' + 0.35 °C (VS-A/P/N, OV-A/P/N), the sensor immediately switches off its power-consuming parts and triggers the status code 'HT' with a delay of 10 seconds and the 'Temperature Icon' (4.3.2) is highlighted red.
-The sensor continues its normal operation for PCO2 and/or PO2 measurement.
+Note : Also refer to Status Messages 'Sensor problem 38', 'Sensor problem 42', 'Sensor fault 39', 'Sensor fault 43' (4.3.6). (no message) HT Information If the sensor detects that the sensor temperature exceeds a predefined limit (relative limit (rl): 'Sensor Temperature' + 0.35 °C (VS-A/P/N, OV-A/P/N), the sensor immediately switches off its power-consuming parts and triggers the status code 'HT' with a delay of 10 seconds and the 'Temperature lcon' (4.3.2) is highlighted red.
+The sensor continues its normal operation for PCO 2 and/or P O 2 measurement.
 However, if despite of this safety precaution the sensor temperature continues to increase conditions as described for the message, 'Temp. limiter active' (with status code 'OT') will become active.
-Note: This message only appears when SpO2/PR are NOT enabled (compare with OT status code).
+Note: This message only appears when SpO 2 /PR are NOT enabled (compare with OT status code).
 Note: The sensor temperature is supervised and controlled primarily by the sensor and - for redundancy - by the SDM.
-Note: Failure to cover the sensor site with a heat shield if operated under an external heat source (e.g. a radiant warmer) may cause the sensor temperature to exceed the abovementioned predefined limit, thereby triggering the status code and the 'Temperature Icon' (4.3.2) is highlighted red.
-Too high ambient temperature at the sensor site must be at least 4 °C for V-Sign [TM] Sensors 2 and OxiVenT [TM] Sensors.
+Note: Failure to cover the sensor site with a heat shield if operated under an external heat source (e.g. a radiant warmer) may cause the sensor temperature to exceed the abovementioned predefined limit, thereby triggering the status code and the 'Temperature at the sensor site (e.g. in an incubator) may also cause the display of this status code.
+The ambient temperature at the sensor site must be at least 4 °C for V-Sign [TM] Sensors 2 and OxiVenT [TM] Sensors.